 Credit cards were cardboard when Diners Club introduced them in 1950.
 Cards moved over to plastic in the 1960s.
 In the 70s magnetic stripes were added once standards were set for the customer and security data, which was embedded on the stripes the way music was encoded on eight-track tape.
 In 1999, three networks — EuroPay International, MasterCard and Visa — established the EMV standards for global use that included the option of chip technology.
 The chips communicate with a retail terminal to verify the card’s authenticity when it’s used, adding another layer of security.
 But since the chip generates a unique security code for each transaction, even if bad guys get your card, they wouldn’t be able to clone the data to sell it — removing much of the incentive for theft or hacking.
 The chips caught on in Europe with the help of regulators who pushed for the new technology.
 The shift produced clear reductions in fraud involving the use of lost, stolen or counterfeit cards in stores.
 But in the U.S., for years companies considered it cheaper to deal with fraud on a case-by-case basis than to spend billions overhauling the system.
-That calculus was changed in a hurry by the Target thefts, in which hackers gained access to the store’s terminals and recorded data when the chip-less cards were swiped.
+That calculus was changed in a hurry by the store thefts, in which hackers gained access to check-out terminals and recorded data when the chip-less cards were swiped.

 The Reference Shelf

 - Bloomberg Businessweek reconstructed the hack that led to the theft of credit card numbers from millions of customers of the U.S. retailer Target.

 - The SmartCard Alliance put together this FAQ on the conversion to EMV.

 - A report by the Aite Group on EMV conversion in the U.S.

 - Roadmaps on EMV from Mastercard, Visa and American Express.

 - The Nilson Report follows news in the payments industry.